ywh939/SemanticDatasetUtil/README.md

 Download the Demo dataset from [here](https://pan.baidu.com/s/16Sjra5_u_Tc98OmmC0wlHQ).
 Unzip and set the path to config file.

+If u want to generate '.bin' from '.pcd' by yourself, please follow [here](https://github.com/ywh939/prepare_dust).

 ## Play

 Check your launch.json then run main.py.